smit-collab/Stock-Market-Analysis/README.md

 • Both fundamental and technical analysis was done to understand the trends in the market.
 Thorough data analysis is done to discover useful information.

-• For my case study, I chose big tech companies that are publicly listed: google, ford, apple, GM.
+• For my case study, I chose big tech companies that are publicly listed: google, ford, apple, Microsoft.